 Explicit commitments to cost share should not be included in proposals unless specifically required by the sponsor in the program announcement.
 This does not mean that PIs should not spend time on research projects for which they receive no salary from the sponsor, nor does it mean that the University should not contribute resources toward the performance of projects funded externally.
 Rather, PIs should describe their participation in research projects in terms that do not commit them to specific percentages of effort (salary) or to non-salary expenses.

-The Vice Chancellor for Research and Economic Development is responsible for this Policy.
+The Vice Chancellor for Research is responsible for this Policy.
 The Vice Chancellor will work with the Director of Proposal Development, the Director of Research Services and Outreach, deans or their delegates, and the Office of Grants and Contracts Administration to implement this Policy.
-As delegates of the Vice Chancellor for Research and Economic Development, the Director of Proposal Development and the Director of Research Services and Outreach will provide assistance to faculty in strengthening proposals while avoiding unnecessary voluntary committed cost sharing.
+As delegates of the Vice Chancellor for Research, the Director of Proposal Development and the Director of Research Services and Outreach will provide assistance to faculty in strengthening proposals while avoiding unnecessary voluntary committed cost sharing.
 The Director of Proposal Development and the Director of Research Services and Outreach will also work with deans or their delegates to define acceptable levels of cost sharing in cases where funding agency guidelines are ambiguous.
 All cost sharing must be approved in advance by the appropriate college dean and reported to the Vice Chancellor via the proposal Internal Processing Forms.

 - Initially approved June 22, 2005